Cattn/kolf/README.md

 ## Extra Info
 A sample json file containing the layout of the data can be found in ``server/format.json``<br>
 The server itself can be found in ``server/server.js`` and can be ran with ``node server.js``

+Also, discord RPC will show the name of the players, as well as the current course name.
+An option to disable it will be provided later and this message will be updated

 Modified by Cattn <br>
 Originally by the KDE Team.